mspnp/aks-baseline-regulated/docs/additional-considerations.md

 Inline, we talked about many ISV's security agents being able to detect relevant CVEs for your cluster and workloads.
 But in addition to relying on tooling, you can also see [Microsoft's Security Response Center's 1st-party CVE listings](https://msrc.microsoft.com/update-guide/vulnerability) at any time.
 Here's [CVE-2021-27075](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-27075), an Information Disclosure entry from March 2021 as an example.
 No matter how you keep yourself informed about current CVEs, ensure you have a documented plan to stay informed.

-### Azure Sentinel
+### Microsoft Sentinel

-Azure Sentinel was enabled in this reference implementation.
+Microsoft Sentinel was enabled in this reference implementation.
 No alerts were created or any sort of "usage" of it, other than enabling it.
 You may already be using another SIEM, likewise you may find that a SIEM is not cost effective for your solution.
-Evaluate if you will derive benefit from Azure Sentinel in your solution, and tune as needed.
+Evaluate if you will derive benefit from Microsoft Sentinel in your solution, and tune as needed.

 > :notebook: See [Azure Architecture Center guidance for PCI-DSS 3.2.1 Requirement 10.5 in AKS](https://docs.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-monitor#requirement-105)